 - Hertfordshire University

-Once you have completed an unguided injection course and have a basic skill level in MSK ultrasound you can then attend our 2-day cadaveric guided injection course.
 If you are new to scanning, we would advise you attend our Introduction to MSK Imaging to gain a basic level of probe skills before attending our cadaveric guided injection course.
-This will ensure you gain the most from the cadaveric ultrasound guided injection course which takes place at the world-class facilities of St. George’s Medical School in London.
+This will ensure you gain the most from the cadaveric ultrasound guided injection course.

 Just a note about physiotherapists working in private practice.
 To perfect your guided injection skills takes hundreds of injections.
 I learnt my trade in the NHS and had a ready-made set of clients to refine my skills.
 In private practice you are unlikely to get enough clients to ‘practise’ on.
 It could take years to have carried out a hundred guided injections and then it may become difficult to maintain your competency.
 I would strongly advise if you work in private practice that you try and combine this with at least a part-time NHS role to get the numbers required.

 I recently became an independent prescriber, which as a physiotherapist working solely in private practice has made a significant difference to the client pathway.
 I would strongly suggest if you are working in private practice and want to carry out ultrasound guided injections that you embark on becoming an independent prescriber.
 In the future this may be compulsory.